 No longer are hair clips and grips something we so desperately try to hide from sight.
 As Solange's look here proves, making them the statement can be a look in itself.
-Try using colourful kirby grips like these red ones from ASOS, or match the metal to the colour of your jewellery like these cute zigzag slides.
+Try using colorful kirby grips or match the metal to the color of your jewelry.

 Ponytails are as easy as hairstyles come, and Laverne Cox's is a great way to show off long hair.
-Start by loosely curling random sections using a tong—we've found the best ones for you here—and then brush out the curls so you're left with bouncy waves.
-Gently pull hair into a high ponytail, securing with a clear elastic band (ASOS does these), and don't worry if strands start to run free.
+Start by loosely curling random sections using a tong and then brush out the curls so you're left with bouncy waves.
+Gently pull hair into a high ponytail, securing with a clear elastic band, and don't worry if strands start to run free.
 That's all part of the tousled look.

 Show off bountiful curls or Afro hair with a half updo.
-Use Shea Moisture Coconut & Hibiscus Curl Enhancing Smoothie (£13) to define and moisturise your hair before smoothing down the edges.
+Use Shea Moisture Coconut & Hibiscus Curl Enhancing Smoothie ($12) to define and moisturize your hair before smoothing down the edges.
 Tie the top half up into a ponytail and fluff the curls around it.
 If you have longer hair, you can do a bun instead and then leave the lower half out.

 Why wear one bun but when you can wear two?
 Well, that's what we've taken from Alicia Keys here.
-The key to its effect is getting a really precise parting line, which you can easily do with a metal-ended tail comb.
+The key to its effect is getting a really precise parting line, which you can easily do with a metal-ended tail comb ($4).

-Locs, twists and braids don't need to be left out of updo hairstyles.
+Locs, twists, and braids don't need to be left out of updo hairstyles.
 Work with the added length you have to pile your hair up into a textured bun.
-Keep edges and baby hairs flat and controlled by smoothing Keracare Edge Tamer (£11) with a brush.
+Keep edges and baby hairs flat and controlled by smoothing Keracare Edge Tamer ($13) with a brush.

-Whether you're headed to a BBQ, wedding or just want to update your weekend look, try out one of these updo hairstyles to give your hair an easy makeover.
+Whether you're headed to a BBQ, wedding or just want to update your weekend look, why not consider one of these updos to give your hair an easy makeover.